tjobarow/PSPrismaAccessToolkit/README.md

 - Validate whether a website URL is being decrypted or not
 - Parse browser HAR capture files for any web URLs being decrypted
 - Extract unique domains from HAR files
+- Export TLS/SSL Certificate chain from target website into .CRT files
 - Export (certain) GlobalProtect log files to CSV, or an array of PSCustomObjects for further filtering in Powershell
 - Small, dependency-free module suitable for automation or interactive use

 ## Requirements

 - PowerShell 5.1 or PowerShell 7+
-- Module directory placed on a path listed in $env:PSModulePath
+- Certain functionality requires a local copy of the root certificate used in the SSL Decryption Forward Trust configuration.

 ## Installation